werivik/CommunityScienceMuseum/README.md

 # CommunityScienceMuseum - Weronika Vik
  This is my Semester Course Assignment for winter 2023.

- The Website is designed for kids, families and teachers.
+ This Website is a Science museum for Kids, Families and Teachers.
+The Design is kids-friendly and is easy to maneuver for everybody.

  The following pages are made:
  - About Us
  - Contact Us